 Portfolio management is a strategic function to support the selection, prioritization and execution of projects for an organization.
 PMI defines it as the “centralized management of one or more project portfolios to achieve strategic objectives.”

 A portfolio manager will consider how projects align with company goals and assess risk factors to make educated decisions about which projects should be prioritized and which should be altered or potentially eliminated.
 Ultimately, project portfolio management and portfolio managers are the bridge between a company’s strategic goals and its portfolio of projects.

 Though they seem similar, there are key differences between the positions of project managers and program managers.
 Both program management professionals and project managers provide immense value to an organization by fulfilling their respective duties — with program managers focusing on goals and project managers focusing on delivering a tangible body of work.

 Project managers focus their full attention on individual projects and the teams working on them.
 Meanwhile, program managers should serve the overall success of the company.
 Project managers can support program managers by efficiently managing individual projects that contribute to the overall well-being of the organization.
 Likewise, program managers support project managers by successfully allocating resources and creating clear company-wide roadmaps which the individual project managers can follow.

 While program managers can provide project management services, it is beneficial for your organization to have the personnel to fill both roles separately.
 If you only have a program manager, that may be too much stress and organizational pressure on one individual.

 Even organizations with well-defined positions for their program and project managers face challenges with communication and transparency, both within their own teams and with clients.
 To overcome breakdowns in communication, your organization can make use of project management tools to develop cohesive strategies and easily share progress.

-Learn more about how Accelo products can help your project and program managers work most effectively.
-Try Accelo’s services by signing up for a free trial today.
+Learn more about how Accelo’s client work management platform can help your project and program managers work more efficiently and see Accelo in action by requesting a demo today.